Financing SDG 6

-For 30 years, Water.org has been at the forefront of developing and delivering solutions to the global water crisis.
+For more than 30 years, Water.org has been at the forefront of developing and delivering solutions to the global water crisis.
 Founded by Gary White and Matt Damon, we pioneer market-driven financial solutions to ensure all people have access to safe water and sanitation – giving women hope, children health and families a future.
-We have positively transformed the lives of more than 63 million people around the world, and together, we can change more lives.
+We have positively transformed the lives of more than 73 million people around the world, and together, we can change more lives.

 Transforming our world: The 2030 agenda for sustainable development